simard-landscape-lab/rscube/notebooks/superpixel_segmentation/readme.md

 3. Segment the data using skimage carefully keeping track of nodata areas
 4. Aggregate statistics within each superpixel segment and save this data to tif and shapefiles.

-The reason this is advanced is because a) the datasets are slighly larger and b) we are carefully keeping track of nodata areas.
-This is easy conceptually, but is not readily dealt with in the sckikit ecosystem.
+The reason this is advanced is because a) the datasets are slightly larger requiring more time to process and b) we are carefully keeping track of nodata areas.
+This is easy conceptually, but is not readily dealt with in the scikit ecosystem.